zwe-htet-paing/bitcoin-investment-decision/README.md

 ### Run Locally

-- Run web server using `python flask_app.py`
+- Run web server using `python predict.py`
-- Open a new terminal and run  `python predict.py`
+- Open a new terminal and run  `python test_predict.py`

 ### Run on Docker

 - `docker build -t midterm_project .`
 - `docker run -it --rm -p 9696:9696 midterm_project`
-- Open a new terminal and run `python predict.py`
+- Open a new terminal and run `python test_predict.py`

 ### Requirements